stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ### Customizing JavaScript

-Your ID Site contains Javascript to handle the client-side logic.
+Your ID Site contains JavaScript to handle the client-side logic.
 Since your ID Site is a AngularJS application, this includes single-page-application logic such as URL routing, controllers for individual page logic, directives for input validation, and services across controllers for communication to Stormpath.

 #### Customizing URL Routing